-1. Develop a comprehensive sustainability strategy: Establish clear goals, targets, and action plans to guide emission reduction efforts across all scopes.
-Engage stakeholders, communicate the strategy, and foster a culture of sustainability within the office.

-2. Optimize internal freight and business travel: Implement measures to reduce the environmental impact of internal freight and business travel, such as promoting telecommuting, using video conferencing, encouraging sustainable transportation modes, and optimizing supply chain logistics.

-3. Enhance energy efficiency: Identify opportunities to improve energy efficiency within the office, especially in relation to heating systems.

-4. Monitor and report progress: Implement a robust monitoring and reporting system to track emission reductions, evaluate the effectiveness of implemented measures, and demonstrate the office's commitment to sustainability.
+- Develop a comprehensive sustainability strategy: Establish clear goals, targets, and action plans to guide emission reduction efforts across all scopes.
+Engage stakeholders, communicate the strategy, and foster a culture of sustainability within the office. - Optimize business travel and internal freight: Implement measures to reduce the environmental impact of internal freight and business travel, such as promoting telecommuting, using video conferencing, encouraging sustainable transportation modes, and optimizing supply chain logistics. - 3.
+Enhance energy efficiency: Identify opportunities to improve energy efficiency within the office, especially in relation to heating systems. - 4.
+Monitor and report progress: Implement a robust monitoring and reporting system to track emission reductions, evaluate the effectiveness of implemented measures, and demonstrate the office's commitment to sustainability.

-By implementing these recommendations and actively addressing emission sources identified in this assessment, PTEU's office can make significant progress toward reducing its carbon footprint, achieving sustainability goals, and contributing to the global effort to mitigate climate change.
+By implementing these recommendations and actively addressing emission sources identified in this assessment, PTEU' can make significant progress toward reducing its carbon footprint, achieving sustainability goals, and contributing to the global effort to mitigate climate change.